Union Bank UK

-UBUK provides a comprehensive range of banking services to customers doing business with Nigeria and other West African countries, including trade finance, personal banking, business banking, treasury services, commercial lending and private banking.
+UBUK provides banking services to customers doing business with Nigeria and other West African countries, including trade finance, personal banking, business banking, treasury services, commercial lending and private banking.

+Notably, Union Bank UK supports trade finance services such as letters of credit and export finance, which are vital for businesses dealing with cross-border transactions, ensuring secure and efficient payment methods.

 Its parent, the Union Bank of India has a history dating back to 1917, when it first opened its doors for business as the Colonial Bank.
 In 1925 it was bought by Barclays, becoming Barclays Bank Dominion, Colonial and Overseas which it remained until the early 1970s.

 In 1971, Barclays incorporated the bank locally in Nigeria as Barclays Bank of Nigeria plc and sold a significant shareholding to the Federal Government and the Nigerian public.
 In 1979 the bank's name was changed to the Union Bank of Nigeria plc, to reflect the change in its ownership structure.

-In the early 1990s the Nigerian Government started a policy of privatisation of state owned assets, which resulted in 1993 in both the Government and Barclays selling their remaining stakes in the bank to the public at large, thus creating a truly publicly owned bank.
+In the early 1990s the Nigerian Government started a policy of privatization of state owned assets, which resulted in 1993 in both the Government and Barclays selling their remaining stakes in the bank to the public at large, thus creating a truly publicly owned bank.

+In 2020, Union Bank UK was divested and spun out of the Union Bank of Nigeria to become an independent UK entity.
+In September 2023, a year after a deal was announced, Fidelity Bank announced that it had completed the purchase of 100% control of Union Bank UK.